 The Trustees have established an Audit, Risk and Administration Sub Group.
 It has delegated authority to take appropriate decisions regarding the completion of the Plan's annual Report and Financial Statements and audit as well as developing the risk management practices and ensuring that any administration and other governance projects are completed.
+During the period, the ARA took on the Risk Management Function role in accordance with the regulators new General Code of Practice.
 The Sub Group conducts its business by meeting, usually quarterly.